solital/documentation/docs/docs/wolf-template.md

 ## Parameters

-To display data for your view, use the second parameter of the `view` helper or `loadView` method.
+To display data for your view, use the second parameter of the `view` helper or `setArgs` method.

 ```php
 // With helper